zebooka/gurumaps-style-ingreelab/README.md

 ## How to use

-To add this style into the app, copy `Ingreelab HD.style/` folder into the app Documents folder.
+To add this style into the app, copy `Ingreelab HD.style/` folder into the app Documents folder using file manager, iTunes or Finder.
+For Mac OS users: copy to `~/Library/Containers/com.bodunov.galileo/Data/Documents/`.
 It will be added into the offline maps list as `Ingreelab HD`.